jasmcaus/tau/README.md

 # Who uses Muon?
 In addition to several of my personal projects, Muon is also used in the following notable projects:
 * The [Hazel](https://github.com/HazelLang/Hazel) Programming Language

+# Supporting This Project
+If you are able to and would like to sponsor this project, I'm available on [Patreon](https://patreon.com/jasmcaus), [Ko-Fi](https://ko-fi.com/jasmcaus), and [Paypal](https://paypal.me/jasmcaus).
+Your support is greatly appreciated 😊.

 # License